TheAlgorithms/Java/README.md

 ![alt text][insertion-image]

 From [Wikipedia][insertion-wiki]: Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
 It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
 In the figure, each bar represents an element of an array that needs to be sorted.
-What happens at the first intersection of the top most and second top most bars is to swap these elements, represented by bars, because the second element has a higher precedence than the first element does.
+What happens at the first intersection of the topmost and second topmost bars is to swap these elements, represented by bars, because the second element has a higher precedence than the first element does.
 By repeating this method, insertion sort completes sorting.

 __Properties__
 * Worst case performance    O(n^2)